 AACSB International is one of higher education’s most prestigious and rigorous accrediting bodies, emphasizing a commitment to continuous improvement, innovation, engagement, and impact in business education.
 Less than 10 percent of business programs worldwide have this accreditation, highlighting the academic excellence of our College of Business at NDSU.

-Global Business is a second major, which may only be added to a primary major from the College of Business (i.e., accounting, business administration, finance, management, marketing, or management information systems).
+Global Business is a second major, which may only be added to a primary major from the College of Business (i.e., accounting, business administration, finance, management, marketing, management information systems, or supply chain management).
 The curriculum of this major is designed to prepare students to survive and thrive in today’s global and multicultural work environment.
 This is achieved through global learning, both in the domestic classroom and through study abroad opportunities around the world.
 The focus is to help develop more globally minded students who can communicate effectively across cultures, who are more open to diversity, who become more inter-culturally proficient, and who are aware of business issues in the international arena.
-The global business second major requires students to have at least 3 credits of study abroad and 2nd –year language proficiency in addition to a group of internationally oriented business electives.
+The global business second major requires students to have at least 3 credits of study abroad and 2nd–year language proficiency in addition to a group of internationally oriented business electives.
 To complete the program requirements of Global Business as a second major, students need to complete the requirements of both the global business major and their primary business major.

 To provide a rigorous and relevant educational experience to our students, faculty in our program are highly qualified to teach in their respective areas of expertise.
 Our faculty have been recognized for their teaching excellence by their students and colleagues and for their outstanding research by their peers.
 They employ a wide variety of instructional techniques and embed both classical and cutting-edge knowledge into their classes.
 They remain current in their fields by actively engaging in research and/or with firms and business professionals regarding their business practice, challenges, and issues.